The search is over! These are the BEST Homemade Fudgy Brownies I've ever had! They are incredibly easy to make and so much better than a box mix!

 How to Make Homemade Fudgy Brownies in the Ninja Foodi Blender & Digital Air Fry Oven

 Cut the butter into pieces and put the butter in the blender.
 Cutting it up helps to get the butter down to the heating element and begin to melt it.
 Add 1 cup of the chocolate chips and turn the blender on, select the cook mode and select high heat.
 Cook on high for 3 minutes.
 Scrape down the sides of the blender and pulse 2-3 times and turn the heat to low.
 Cook on low for 2 minutes.
 The butter and chocolate should be melted.
 Add the espresso powder/granules and pulse 2-3 times.

 Add the salt and the sugar, press the pulse button and hold it for 5 seconds.
 I have read that adding the sugar to the melted chocolate will help achieve that cracked crust on top.
 It seemed to work for me!
 Then add the eggs, oil, and vanilla extract.
 Press and hold the pulse button for 5 minutes.
 Scrape down the sides and make sure all the ingredients are well combined.

 Sift the flour and cocoa powder together.
 I know, what a pain.
 It will help it all incorporate though.
 Add the combined flour and cocoa to the blender in ½ cup increments.
 Plus or use manual blend on low between each addition.
 Sometimes the last two additions will need a little coaxing to combine, so take a long spatula or the tamper and mix a little if needed.
 Once well combined, stir in the remaining chocolate chips by hand.

-Prepare the pan you are using by either lining it with a silicone baking mat or brushing with butter or shortening and lining with parchment.
+Prepare the pan you are using by either lining it with a (affiliate link)silicone baking mat or brushing with butter or shortening and lining with parchment.
 This will make removing and cutting the brownies much easier.

 Pour the brownie batter into the pan and spread out into an even layer.